holoviz/panel/doc/how_to/interactivity/hvplot_interactive.md

-# Make interative data workflows
+# Make interactive data workflows

 This guide addresses how to make your data workflows interactive using `hvplot.interactive`.
 This is done by combining Panels widgets with [hvplot](https://hvplot.holoviz.org/).